DerekParrySLC/launchbox/README.md

 ## 3. How to further customize your launchbox

-If there is enough interest in this repo, I'll add here the following additional instructions
+If there is enough interest in this repo, I'll add here the following additional instructions:

 1. How to source and change the background image
 2. How to get and apply a custom domain